duckrojo/procastro/README.md

 ## Dependencies

-dataproc supports python version 3.6 or higher, it currently depends on the following libraries:
+procastro supports python version 3.6 or higher, it currently depends on the following libraries:

 * astropy
 * numpy